ph10m/React-boilerplate/README.md

 # React-boilerplate
-React with Sass and Webpack boilerplate
+React with Sass and Webpack boilerplate, made for node 6